Working Together: Faculty and Students with Disabilities at the University of Washington - Seattle

 Below you will find examples of teaching techniques in the classroom, laboratory, examinations, and field work that benefit all students, but are especially useful for students who have disabilities.

-- Select course materials early so that students and DRS or the ATL staff have enough time to translate them to audio recording, Braille, and large print.
+- Select course materials early so that students and DRS or the ATC staff have enough time to translate them to audio recording, braille, and large print.

 - Make syllabi, short assignment sheets, and reading lists available in electronic format (e.g., CD, email, online).